cooljoseph1/MLSS-Homework/Week 5/Lecture Notes.md

 How do we do long documents?
 Can we be more efficient in fine tuning?

+## Reinforcement Learning
+Basic idea:  Train an agent to maximize a cumulative reward.
+Difficulties:  Sampling reward is typically costly, so we need to be sample efficiency.
+Often, the reward function is implicit (e.g. in chess) and you need to figure it out from the rules.

+Sometimes, reward depends on where you are in space--you need to explore to make accurate predictions.

+Q-learning:  Use a neural network to approximate the reward function.
+Then, take whatever action maximizes your score according to the Q-function.

 ## Leveson Lecture
 What is STAMP?